-- 1. lifetime ID card indicating their status, and listing in university catalogs and directories; - 2. network account and access privileges; - 3. regular-faculty library privileges, including remote access to on-line databases; - 4. by invitation of the department or unit, service as guest lecturer, substitute or part-time faculty, or member of master's and doctoral thesis committees-in some cases, especially in the health and legal areas, this may include the provision of licensure and insurance fees; - 5. based on availability and the recommendation of the department or unit, use of office or lab space, equipment, and other campus facilities in support of research or educational projects; - 6. in exceptional cases, service as department chair or in other administrative functions; - 7. with the recommendation of the school or unit, voting privileges in the department; - 8. purchase of regular-faculty parking permits and/or, when underwritten by the department or unit, receipt of free parking for special committee assignments; - 9. fee courtesy for credit courses and reduced fees for non-credit Continuing Studies courses; - 10. participation in university public ceremonies (such as Commencement) and, on request, receipt of campus publications; - 11. regular-faculty access to and ticket arrangements for use of recreational and social activities; - 12. reduced membership fees in the Faculty Club.
+- 1. lifetime ID card indicating their status, and listing in university catalogs and directories; - 2. network account and access privileges; - 3. regular-faculty library privileges, including remote access to on-line databases; - 4. by invitation of the department or unit, service as guest lecturer, substitute or part-time faculty, or member of master's and doctoral thesis committees-in some cases, especially in the health and legal areas, this may include the provision of licensure and insurance fees; - 5. based on availability and the recommendation of the department or unit, use of office or lab space, equipment, and other campus facilities in support of research or educational projects; - 6. in exceptional cases, service as department chair or in other administrative functions; - 7. with the recommendation of the school or unit, voting privileges in the department; - 8. purchase of regular-faculty parking permits and/or, when underwritten by the department or unit, receipt of free parking for special committee assignments; - 9. fee courtesy for credit courses and reduced fees for non-credit Continuing Studies courses; - 10. participation in university public ceremonies (such as Commencement) and, on request, receipt of campus publications; - 11. regular-faculty access to and ticket arrangements for use of recreational and social activities; - 12. reduced membership fees in The University Club at IUPUI.

-Retirees awarded the title are expected to maintain the same level of professionalism as before their retirement; if such professionalism is not maintained, the Emeritus/Emerita title may be rescinded.
+Retirees awarded the title are expected to maintain the same level of professionalism as before their retirement; if such professionalism is not maintained, the emeritus/emerita title may be rescinded.

-Approved by Faculty Affairs Committee 1/28/2000 Amended 1/29; 2/25; and 3/24/2000 Approved by the IUPUI Faculty Council 4/6/2000 Policy effective 1/1/2001
+Approved by Faculty Affairs Committee 1/28/2000 Amended 1/29; 2/25; and 3/24/2000 Approved by the IUPUI Faculty Council 4/6/2000 Policy effective 1/1/2001 Title changes made by Karen Lee 4/13/15